agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 ### CancelOperation

-**CancelOperation** is defined in the Operations interface but unsupported by the ServiceManagement service.
+**CancelOperation** is defined in the Operations interface but is unsupported by the ServiceManagement service.

 ```
 $ q service-management cancel-operation operations/services.example.endpoints.bobadojo.cloud.goog-0